DSC-Unilag/HTML-Study-Group/README.md

 - <a href='https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/object-oriented-programming'>Object Oriented Programming</a>

 __What to build__:
+- To do list
 -Practice the following challenges:
 - <a href='https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting'>intermediate algorithm scripting</a>
 - <a href='https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects'>javascript algorithms and data structures projects
--To do list

-#Week 5
+# Week 5
 __What to learn__:
 Here a project would be built that involves everything learnt in the past weeks.